Sabeshini/Zomato/README.md

-# Zomato
+# Projects
+It has projects done by me.
-It is a project where Zomato Landing Page is created.
+## Zomato Landing Page Clone